 As a Certified Life Coach, my specialties are in the world of Overcoming Anxiety and Trauma Survivor Coaching, two areas that not only do I have a lot of experience in but also two areas that I am extremely passionate about.

 As a survivor myself, I know the unique struggles that come with trauma recovery.
 Life is difficult and confusing as it is, but add that to dealing with the effects of abuse, and now you’ve got already difficult situation turning into an overwhelming one.
 Being a trauma survivor is not something you simply get over, or just avoid and hope it goes away, because if there’s one thing that is painfully evident about being a survivor, it’s that if you don’t deal with it, it’s going to keep coming back until you do.
 Embracing that reality and a mindset of healing means that you’ve already taken a gigantic step forward on your own behalf.

 Coaching is a personal experience that is designed to be all about you.
 As a Coach, I take that responsibility very seriously because your journey matters, you matter.

-Learn more about Life Transition Coaching and Trauma Recovery Coaching, and check out my Group Coaching programs that are also launching soon.
+Learn more about Anxiety and Surviving Coaching, and check out my Group Coaching programs that are also launching soon.
 This is your time to take your life back because the alternative of staying stuck and questioning your ability to handle what life throws at you, shouldn’t be the only thing that you wake up too each day.